Events overview (Windows Forms .NET)

 An event is an action that you can respond to, or "handle," in code.
 Events can be generated by a user action, such as clicking the mouse or pressing a key, by program code, or by the system.

-The Desktop Guide documentation for .NET 6 and .NET 5 (including .NET Core 3.1) is under construction.
+The Desktop Guide documentation for .NET 7 and .NET 6 is under construction.

 Event-driven applications execute code in response to an event.
 Each form and control exposes a predefined set of events that you can program against.
 If one of these events occurs and there's code an associated event handler, that code is invoked.